Our Medication-Assisted Treatment Program

-Whether it’s through Naltrexone, Vivitrol or Suboxone, our team of professionals at Harmony Recovery Group’s Medication-Assisted Treatment Program knows that medications are sometimes a necessary component of the treatment process.
+Whether it’s through Naltrexone, Vivitrol or Suboxone, our team of professionals at Harmony Health Group’s Medication-Assisted Treatment Program knows that medications are sometimes a necessary component of the treatment process.

 Our MAT track provides those that meet the criteria proper medications to counter drug use and reduce cravings while maintaining strict, ethical guidelines and oversight to the way these medications are prescribed and taken, to whom they are prescribed, and for how long.

 In the case of Suboxone medication assistance, our Medication-Assisted Treatment Program is normally 1 to 6 months in length and is managed as a long-term taper from opiates for those patients who are unable to maintain their sobriety in abstinence-based programs while receiving treatment in our Residential, IOP and Outpatient levels of care.

 The low but reasonable doses prescribed by our facility are consistent with its purpose of being a risk-reduction and craving-reducing component of the program, rather than it being an indefinite replacement for the substances previously being taken.